AllenInstitute/scrattch.taxonomy/schema/aligned_schema.md

 The `obs` component also contains **experiment metadata** per cell

 * `assay` and `assay_ontology_term_id` :fire::fire::fire: : In **CELLxGENE** these correspond to a human-readable modality along with the associated EFO ontology term.
 We often use the term `modality` in place of `assay` (e.g., 'Smart-seq2'corresponds to 'EFO:0008931', '10x 3' v3'corresponds to 'EFO:0009922').
 This is called "library method" in **BKP**.
 Ideally we will agree on a term for this and it will be provided upstream from BICAN.
+Called `Modality` in taxonomy Google Sheet.
 * `suspension_type` :fire::fire::fire: : Either "cell", "nucleus", or "na" in **CELLxGENE**.
 Called `entity` in the **BKP**.
 We should pick one to use.
 * `[batch_condition_columns]`: Zero or more vectors of metadata associated with batches.
 These are not required, but called out separately by cellxgene for analysis purposes.
 * `[additional uncontrolled metadata]`: Additional uncontrolled cell metadata.
 These are not required, but any additional columns are allowed by all h5ad formats.